What is QLED?

 *100% colour volume measured to DCI-P3 standard, certified by VDE

 Thanks to those quantum dots, QLED TVs can really crank up the brightness.
 QLED technology delivers the highest brightness levels of any TV to date.
 Brightness is a critical to delivering a realistic picture with a high dynamic range (HDR).
-Only Samsung QLED delivers exceptional detail as the creators intended, with HDR levels up to 2000 and beyond.
+Only Samsung QLED delivers exceptional detail as the creators intended, with HDR levels up to 4000 in our 8K TVs.
 While OLED TVs are best watched in the dark, QLED TVs can be viewed in any lighting condition and are the best at delivering the brightness required for the latest HDR content.
 So, if you watch TV in a bright room, these are the displays for you.

 QLED TVs are the best for gaming as they have the fastest refresh times, which, as any seasoned gamer will know, could be the difference between sweet, sweet victory and losing your last life.